ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 * [Pandoo](https://github.com/schultzm/pandoo)
 * [Nullarbor](https://github.com/tseemann/nullarbor)

-Which of these pipelines can read a bam file?
+Which of these pipelines can read a uBAM file?
 To my knowledge, none of them!
-This is one area where we need to see more adaptation of bam files.
+This is one area where we need to see more adaptation of uBAM files.

 ## Primary analysis